PBS dispensing checklist for community pharmacies.

 - the patient’s name and address

-- an indication whether the prescription is under the PBS or RPBS
+- if the prescription is under the PBS or RPBS

-- sufficient information to identify the pharmaceutical benefit including name, form, strength, quantity and number of repeats
+- enough information to identify the pharmaceutical benefit including name, form, strength, quantity and number of repeats

-- that the prescriber has indicated where brand substitution is not permitted
+- if the prescriber noted that brand substitution was not permitted

 - the authority approval number or our approval stamp for Authority required items for example, Z1234AB

-- the streamlined authority code, for example 2438, for Authority required (STREAMLINED) items
+- the streamlined authority code for Authority required (STREAMLINED) items, for example 2438

 - the prescriber's signature and date - forward or back dating is not permitted